Paleontology: Fossils

 The fossil record is the main tool used by scientists to study the history of life and assess the diversification of life over time.
 Very little is known about the origins of life and the oldest life forms, and this is likely a result of the poor quality of fossil preservation in older rocks.
 Older rocks preserve less information on average than those deposited closer to the present, and this effect is compounded across the billions of years that life is believed to have existed.
 Most fossils are made up of the hard parts of an organism that have been recrystallized by minerals, preserving bone, wood, or shells in a material than can be harder or denser than in life.
 While the hard parts are the most likely to fossilize, soft tissues can also leave impressions on sediment before they fully decompose, allowing non-mineralized parts of an organisms anatomy to be preserved.
 Even more rarely, a complete organism can be encased in sediment before decomposition, preserving it completely.
-While most fossils are body fossils (made of the actual body parts of a dead organism), some fossils can also consist of traces of the behaviour or life of organisms.
+While most fossils are body fossils (made of the actual body parts of a dead organism), some fossils can also consist of traces of the behavior or life of organisms.
 This can include preserved burrows, footprints or coprolites, which are grouped together and called trace fossils.
 However, only a small minority of all dead organisms will ever become fossils.
 Some things can destroy organisms before or even after fossilization, including scavengers, decomposers, or natural disasters, and fossils can even be destroyed after they are formed by taphonomic processes.
 Even if a fossil survives burial, it can still be destroyed by weathering if it is exposed and not collected.
 The habitat of an organism can also impact its chances of fossilization.
-Seafloors are more likely to fossilize than land, and rivers or lakes more likely to fossilize than mountains or deserts.
+Seafloors are more likely to fossilize than land, and rivers or lakes are more likely to fossilize than mountains or deserts.
 Fossilized teeth are very common, but are not always collected when they are found, and more complete fossils may be more likely to be collected, but they are generally rarer in absolute terms.
 Even after collection, fossils may not be studied for a long time.
 They may remain in museum storage in crates, be on display, or be otherwise unaccessible to scientists.